HaashimB/currency-fair-frontend/README.md

 ### Description

-This project was created using NPM, ReactJS, HTML and CSS, no style frameworks were used
+This project was created using NPM, ReactJS, HTML and CSS.
+No style frameworks were used

 ### Technical Architecture